 Opening up to loved ones about how we’re feeling can help support our mental wellbeing

-“With restrictions in place due to COVID-19 many people with physical disability will have found it very hard, or even impossible, to participate in their usual community and social activities during lockdown.
+“When restrictions are in place due to COVID-19, many people with physical disability will find it very hard, or even impossible, to participate in their usual community and social activities during lockdown.
 Furthermore, already limited friendships and connections may have been further disrupted due to the pandemic.”

 To this point, Hagiliassis says that maintaining social interactions and networks – as well as reaching out for help and support when you need it – is key right now.